 The Social Calendar of the Portuguese Camino de Santiago.

 So now you should understand why we have a special affection for this association.
-It is because of their good work over the years that we have chosen them to participate in our calendar, which you can already buy here!
+We chose them for our calendar because of their excellent work over the years.
+Buy it here!

 To help it, 50% of the profits from the sales of our community calendar will go to AACS.
 With this money, the association will undertake a new adventure.
 Rediscovering the fantastic Northern Path, just as they did with the Coastal Path.
 This ancient crossing is somewhere between the central route and the coastal route.
 With your help, they will be able to buy the yellow paint to mark the trail, pay for transport for the trips, and even feed themselves during the journey that is expected to be tough!